michaelzoech/cinnabar/README.md

 1. Clone this repository
 2. Source `cinnabar.sh` from your `.bashrc` or `.zshrc` file.

-## Limitations

-Note that this is still in early development.
-A lot of things aren't handled correctly:

-* Unsafe evaluations
-* Paths with whitespaces or other special characters
-* Number expansions after cd-ing to a different directory
-* ...

 ## Usage

 Whenever you view your Mercurial repo status, each path gets assigned to an environment variable.